In recent years, even school leaders have labelled the performance tables published the government "baffling".

 A level progress

 Like the GSCE progress score (explained above), this so-called value added score shows how much progress pupils made between the end of Key Stage 4 (GSCE) and Key Stage 5 (A level) compared to other pupils across England who got similar results at GCSE.
-As 0.0 is the national average, a score above zero and an UP arrow means pupils made more progress, on average, than similar pupils across the same time frame.
+As -0.02 is the national average, a score above this average and an UP arrow means pupils made more progress, on average, than similar pupils across the same time frame.
 A negative score and a DOWN arrow doesn’t mean that pupils made no progress but rather they made less progress than similar pupils across England.
 The majority of schools have progress scores between – 2 and +2.
 The Department for Education website also offers a descriptive summary of how far above or below the national average each school sits.
-You can discover whether a school's progress is Well above average / Above average / Average / Below Average by searching here.
+You can discover whether a school's progress is Well above average / Above average / Average / Below Average by visiting their website.

 We continue to offer a Certificate of Excellence to all schools, and this is updated every year with the latest data.
 This certificate includes their unique School Guide Star Rating, where awarded, and allows schools to show parents the results of all the hard work by pupils and staff.
 Schools can download their free certificate by registering here.